Central $L$-values of newforms and local polynomials: Introduction and statement of results

 \subsection{Main results}

 In the present paper our main purposes are two-fold.
-Firstly, we place Theorem \ref{MainCongNumThm} into a much more general (and natural) framework\footnote{Here we restrict to square-free level to avoid technical complications.}.
-In particular, we consider spaces of cusp forms with arbitrary weight $2k \geq 4$ and arbitrary dimension $n \geq 1$.
+Firstly, we place Theorem \ref{MainCongNumThm} into a much more general (and natural) framework.
+We restrict to square-free levels to avoid technical complications.
+In particular, we consider spaces of cusp forms with arbitrary weight $2k \geq 4$ and not necessarily one-dimensional.
 We restrict to weights greater than $2$ simply for convenience.
-Note that \eqref{Lvanishfvanish} no longer holds in dimensions greater than one, and so we turn to the theory of Hecke operators to isolate a given newform and return to more familiar territory.
+Note that \eqref{Lvanishfvanish} no longer holds in dimensions greater than one, and so we turn to the theory of Hecke operators to isolate a given newform.

 Since \cite{egkr} dealt very explicitly with the weight $2$ and level $32$ case and constructing $\mathcal F_{0,N,D,D_0}$ explicitly as a theta lift, much of their paper was devoted to technical details, proving convergence and that certain functions agree where required.
 We avoid much of this technicality.
 Moreover, the values $x_{N,1}$ and $x_{N,2}$ that the authors of \cite{egkr} used as their test cases are somewhat mysterious.
 Here we show that in fact one may choose any rationals to determine the vanishing of the central $L$-values at hand.
 Further, the conditions for the discriminants $D,D_0$ in the present paper appear more naturally than the special case of \cite{egkr}.
+This leads to a new proof in the case of $\mathrm{dim}(S_{2k}(N)) = 1$ as well.

 To state our main theorem, we require the limit of $P_{k,N,D,D_0}$ towards some $x \in \Q$.
-To this end, we define for $x\in\Q$ the function
+This extends a function of Zagier \cite{zagier1} to higher levels.
+To this end, we define